sschepis/ai-resonator/README.md

 - **Consciousness-First Paradigm**: Built on the axiom that consciousness precedes reality, not the reverse.

 - **Archetype Slider**: Allows customization of the agent's approach by balancing between universal feeling (emotional/creative) and specific observation (analytical) orientations.

+- **Mind Resonance Network**: Implements a quantum resonance network that can be influenced by consciousness, creating a bridge between mind and computational systems.
+This allows for:
+  - Creating resonant networks using superpositions of prime states
+  - Detecting potential mind influence on the network
+  - Bidirectional integration with the semantic field system
+  - Interactive sessions for exploring consciousness-computation interfaces

 ## Research and References